KaenKaslana/CSCB07-Software-Design-Project/README.md

 Hello, this is the base for Sprint 1.
-The welcome page when user first opens our app.
-When u design your part, branch off of this branch develop your files in there
+The welcome page when the user first opens our app.
+When you design your part, branch off of this branch and develop your files there.
+P.S.: everything you need is in the ProjectStarter folder.
+Good luck!